-Affirmation: The Scriptures are a trustworthy guide for our relationships with God and with other humans.
+Affirmation: The Scriptures are a trust-worthy guide for our relationships with God and with other humans.
 They give truth about faith, worship, salvation, morals and ethics (2 Timothy 3:15-16).
-But biblical commands cannot be applied simplistically, because some superseded and some apply only in limited situations.
-We seek the illumination of the Holy Spirit and ask God to guide our reasoning and our use of tradition and experience so we might understand how apply biblical to principles.
+But biblical commands cannot be applied simplistically, because some are superseded and some apply only in limited situations.
+We seek the illumination of the Holy Spirit and ask God to guide our reasoning and our use of tradition and experience so we might understand how to apply biblical principles.